Resistive state of SFS Josephson junctions in the presence of moving domain walls

-The term $Z^{so}_j = (M_i B_{ij})/M$ appears due to the SOC, where $B_{ij}$ is the constant tensor coefficient describing the linear spin-orbit coupling of the general form $\hat H_{so} = \sigma_i B_{ij} p_j/m$.
-Here we assume that $\hat H_{so}$ is of Rashba type: $\hat H_{so} = (B_R/m) (\sigma_x p_y - \sigma_y p_x)$. $\bm Z^m$ only nonzero for noncoplanar magnetic structures.
-For the case under consideration the DW is assumed to be moved as a plane object, consequently $\bm Z^m = 0$.
-The spin-orbit part is the only source of the spin-dependent gauge field in our case \footnote{It is worth to mention that for an in-plane exchange field as is shown in Fig.~\ref{sketch} the Rashba SO coupling by itself does not generate long-range triplet correlations at S/F interfaces.
+The term $Z^{so}_j = (M_i B_{ij})/M$ appears due to SOC, where $B_{ij}$ is the constant tensor coefficient describing the linear spin-orbit coupling of the general form $\hat H_{so} = \sigma_i B_{ij} p_j/m$.
+Here we assume that $\hat H_{so}$ is of Rashba type: $\hat H_{so} = (B_R/m) (\sigma_x p_y - \sigma_y p_x)$. $\bm Z^m$ is nonzero only for noncoplanar magnetic structures and in our case $\bm Z^m = 0$ \footnote{It is worth to mention that for an in-plane exchange field as is shown in Fig.~\ref{sketch}(b) the Rashba SOC by itself does not generate long-range triplet correlations at S/F interfaces.
 Therefore, to produce them spin-active layers should be added to the system at the S/F interfaces.
 However, this problem is widely studied in the literature\cite{Bergeret2005,Eschrig2008,Houzet2007} and is not discussed here.}.
+The electromotive force can also occur due to noncomplanarity of the moving DW or the presence of the nonadiabatic (anti-damping) torque \cite{Volovik1987,Barnes2007,Saslow2007,Duine2008,Tserkovnyak2008,Zhang2009}.
+However, for the case of Rashba SOC and the Neel DW, presented in Fig.~\ref{sketch}(b), the moving DW remains coplanar.

+In fact, Eq.~(\ref{josephson_modified}) is quite general and is applicable to a wide class of Josephson systems exhibiting anomalous phase shift.
+We derive it microscopically in Supplementary material for the case of a strong ferromagnetic interlayer\cite{Bobkova2017}.
+Besides that in contrast to the previously used gauge non-invariant formulations\cite {Konshelle2009,Shukrinov2017} Eq.(\ref{josephson_modified}) describes the normal spin-galvanic effects when $j_c=0$ such as the electromotive force and charge current generated in the ferromagnet due to the time derivative of the Berry phase \cite{Volovik1987, Barnes2007, Saslow2007, Duine2008, Tserkovnyak2008,Schulz2012,Nagaosa2013}.
+The analogous equation is also valid for a more general nonsinusoidal CPR.